avinashkranjan/Amazing-Python-Scripts/delete-pages-pdf/README.md

 - We use **pdfrw** library for this script.
 - To install this library, type `pip install pdfrw` in your terminal.
-- To run the script `python3 script.py` and then enter the required information.
+- To run the script run  `python3 script.py` and then enter the information as prompted by the program.

 ## Output